 - Conveyor Belts

 We’ve all done the awkward sit-and-stare as we waited for our bags to reach us at the terminal.
-What we don’t see on this side of things is the heavy-duty track of conveyor that our luggage has to traverse.
-Hard shell bike cases have trouble with conveyor belts, especially in moist weather, due to how slick they can become.
+We don’t see on this side of things the heavy-duty track of conveyor that our luggage has to traverse.
+Hardshell bike cases have trouble with conveyor belts, especially in moist weather, due to how slick they can become.
 Sliding around and banging against walls and other luggage is commonplace.

 - Bus Underbelly

-Letting the bus driver one arm throw your bicycle case underneath his vehicle probably doesn’t feel too great but you should be glad that you don’t have to see what goes on underneath the vehicle while you’re driving.
-Every bump in the road is going to be felt by your bag and if it is on the wrong side of the pile things will get even worse.
-For road travel we highly suggest compact, hard cased, travel carriers.
+Letting the bus driver one arm throw your bicycle case underneath his vehicle probably doesn’t feel too great, but you should be glad that you don’t have to see what goes on underneath the vehicle while you’re driving.
+Your bag will feel every bump in the road, and if it is on the wrong side of the pile, things will get even worse.
+For road travel, we highly suggest compact, hard-cased travel carriers.